nicola-carraro/cfmt/README.md

     #define MAKE_STRING(s) {.text = s, .len = sizeof(s)}

     /*
-       If you want to format a macro like a function, you have to do so explictly, by adding escaped lines where appropriate
+       If you want to format a macro like a function, you have to do so explicitly, by adding escaped lines where appropriate
     */
     #define SOME_MACRO(a1, a2) {\